 - Be aware that VIP Tours are the only tours available.

-- Know that Bibbidi Bobbidi Boutique is closed.
+- Know that Bibbidi Bobbidi Boutique is closed for makeovers but open for shopping.

-- Eat breakfast before you arrive, as choices are very limited in the morning.
+- Eat breakfast before you arrive, as choices are limited in the morning.

 - Bring water.
 Fill stations and drinking fountains are open.